CLCStriders/striders/_posts/2011-04-23-striders-swelter-by-the-severn-at-the-easter-10k.md

 ---
 </p>

 Of the seven Striders who turned out, the pick of the performances was from Amanda Steer who took the V40 prize and 30th place in a time of 45:39.
-With Pat Woods following in 33rd place with 46:12 and Jo Wilkie in 37th place with 46:51, Striders&#8217;women stormed to the team prize.
+With Pat Woods following in 33rd place with 46:12 and Jo Wilkie in 37th place with 46:51, Striders'women stormed to the team prize.

-In the men&#8217;s race, Ian Daniels made his first appearance for the club since the Reading Half to take 29th place in 45:23; Nicholas von Benzon returned to the venue where he had set a 4 mile record earlier in the month to take 36th place in 46:58, whilst Duncan Kay produced a strong performance to finish 53rd in 64:40.
+In the men's race, Ian Daniels made his first appearance for the club since the Reading Half to take 29th place in 45:23; Nicholas von Benzon returned to the venue where he had set a 4 mile record earlier in the month to take 36th place in 46:58, whilst Duncan Kay produced a strong performance to finish 53rd in 64:40.

 The race was won by former Severn AC athlete Josh Lilly in a time of 31:00